Prajwal208V/PreapBytes/css/README.md

 </style>
 ...
 ```

-This CSS style is an effective method of styling a single page.
-However, using this style for multiple pages is time-consuming as you need to put CSS rules to every page of your website.

 ### **3. External CSS**

-In external CSS rules are stored in a separate file.
-To refer to that file from the HTML page, add the link element (and its closing element within XHTML) to the head element.
-This CSS type is a more efficient method, especially for styling a large website.
-By editing one **.css** file, you can change your entire site at once.
+In external CSS rules are stored in a separate file.To refer to that file from the HTML page,add the link element to the head element.
 **style.css**
 ```css
   p {
       color: red;